-By the time you receive this edition of iQ, By the time you receive this the limit of th be in full swing.
+By the time you receive this edition of iQ,

+Information Awareness Month (IAM) will

+be in full swing.
 With its purposeful yet simple ambition of connecting information and people, the theme for 2010 is "Access across the Generations".

 hen you consider that for one month every year, the most prominent and eminent records and information management organisations on both sides of the Tasman Sea can put aside their ideology and discipline bias and come together in such a collaborative endeavour, is inspiring and humbling.
 I want to thank the representatives from each organisation who have contributed to the continued success of the IAM concept.